-Welcome to Elliott & Thompson.
-We are an independent book publisher specialising in popular and engaging non-fiction, carefully selected fiction and commercial partnership publishing.
-We’re a small team and we care passionately about every book we produce, whether it's a brilliant undiscovered debut or a major Sunday Times bestseller.
+Welcome to Elliott & Thompson, an independent book publisher specialising in popular and engaging non-fiction and commercial partnership publishing.
+We’re a small team and we care passionately about every book we produce, whether it's a brilliant debut or a major Sunday Times bestseller.
 We hope you find something of interest here; if so, please do get in touch – we would be delighted to hear from you.